 Relationships Education in primary schools will cover 'Families and people who care for me', 'Caring friendships', 'Respectful relationships', 'Online relationships', and "Being safe."
-Whilst the Relationships unit of work covers most of the statutory Relationships Education, some of the outcomes are also taught elsewhere e.g. the Celebrating Difference unit helps children appreciate that there are many types of family composition and that each is important to the children involved.
+Whilst the Family and Relationships unit of work covers most of the statutory Relationships Education, some of the outcomes are also taught elsewhere e.g. the Citizenship unit helps children form respectful relationships and appreciate diversity.
 This holistic approach ensures the learning is reinforced through the year and across the curriculum.